-The CSP is supported by other strategies and plans developed by Council under the IP&R framework:
+The Resourcing Strategy is a key driver in delivering the strategies and plans developed by Council under the IP&R framework:

-- Delivery Program.
-This is developed by a Council in response to the CSP.
-The Delivery Program outlines the specific activities (projects and programs) that Council will undertake during its elected term to address the CSP. - The Delivery Program is supported by the Resourcing Strategy.
-These plans show how the Council will leverage its available resources to implement the Delivery Program.
-The Resourcing Strategy includes the Long-Term Financial Plan, Workforce Management Plan and Asset Management Policy, Strategy and Plans. - The Operational Plan is a sub-plan of the Delivery Program.
+- The Community Strategic Plan (CSP) is the highest-level plan that a council will prepare.
+The purpose of the Plan is to identify the community's main priorities and aspirations for the future and to plan strategies for achieving these goals. - The Delivery Program outlines a Council's direct response to the CSP.
+It details the specific activities (projects and programs) that will be undertaken during its elected term to address the CSP. - The Operational Plan is a sub-plan of the Delivery Program.
 The Operational Plan outlines the annual activities that will be undertaken as part of the Delivery Program, alongside the annual budget. - Reports.
-Councils prepare a number of reports (e.g., Annual Reports) that capture the progress against the CSP outcomes as well as monitoring the delivery of key activities in its Delivery Program and Operational Plan.
+Councils prepare a number of reports (e.g. Annual Reports) that capture the progress against the CSP outcomes as well as monitoring the delivery of key activities in its Delivery Program and Operational Plan.